-- Turn flame off - if using a gas stove.
+- Turn flame off (if using a gas stove).
 Add the Bourbon to deglaze the pan stirring until all brown bits are dissolved from the bottom of the pan.
-Turn flame back on and add the jam and stock.
+Turn flame back on and add the Maple Bacon Onion Jam and stock.
 Bring sauce to a simmer and cook until slightly thick.
 Add butter and stir until melted and incorporated into the sauce.

 - Return pork to pan and cook 1-2 minutes.
 Serve immediately spooning sauce over pork medallions.